nogibjj/Kayla_Haeussler_MiniProject_1/README.md

 - CI/CD Pipeline: Automates
 - Requirements.txt

-  # Main Function
+Main Function
-The main function is the add function, which takes two variables
+The main function (defined in main.py) is the add function, which takes two variables, num1 and num2, and returns their sum.
+Tests for this function are defined in test_main.py

+In order to use this template, load the repository to codespace or your local machine